 Founded in 2008, Working Artists and the Greater Economy (W.A.G.E.) is a New York-based activist group whose advocacy is currently focused on regulating the payment of artist fees by nonprofit art institutions and establishing a sustainable model for best practices between artists and the institutions that contract their labor.

-Sandra Teitge is an independent curator/programmer, writer, and researcher born and raised in East Berlin/Germany and artistic director of the residency program FD13 in Saint Paul, MN/U.S.
+Sandra Teitge is a Berlin-based curator/programmer, writer, and researcher born and raised in East Berlin/Germany.

 She organizes discursive events and exhibitions in the realm of contemporary art and is interested in creating time-based situations, which focus on dialogue, knowledge exchange, and the body.

-Recent projects include research in the framework of culinary politics in Beirut/Lebanon and Munich/Germany, the WorldWide Storefront organized by the Storefront for Art & Architecture New York, the all-night performative exhibition Vexations at the Northrop Auditorium in Minneapolis, the Pavilion of Georgia at the 55th Biennale di Venezia, and the 7th Berlin Biennale for Contemporary Art.
+Recent projects include research in the framework of culinary politics in Beirut/Lebanon (Sharjah Biennial 13), Mexico City (MUAC) and Munich/Germany (Spielart Festival); off-site projects at MoMA PS1; the WorldWide Storefront organized by the Storefront for Art & Architecture New York; the all-night performative exhibition Vexations at the Northrop Auditorium in Minneapolis; the Pavilion of Georgia at the 55th Biennale di Venezia; and the 7th Berlin Biennale for Contemporary Art.

-Sandra moved to the Twin Cities in October 2013 and started FD13 residency for the arts after a careful and thorough investigation of the local scene.
-She is now based in New York City but continues to run FD13 remotely.
+Sandra lived in the Twin Cities for three years and started FD13 residency for the arts in 2014 after a careful and thorough investigation of the local scene.
+She continues to co-run FD13 remotely.

 Bruno Freeman is an independent art consultant specializing in emerging artists.
 He studied at Sarah Lawrence College and Maryland Institute College of Art and holds a BA in Art History from The University of North Carolina at Chapel Hill.
 Recently he completed an MACA, Masters of Art in Contemporary Art, at Sotheby’s Institute of Art in New York.
 He has worked at numerous art fairs in New York and Europe and was a curatorial assistant at the alternative Mexican Pavilion at the 2009 Venice Biennale.
 In addition to assisting his clients in acquisition and curating, he is active in fundraising for a private hospital and in the Patrons Circle and Collectors Council at the Walker Art Center, where he has assisted in development, education and acquisition.
 Bruno is also an ardent supporter of community-based art and artists in the Twin Cities and elsewhere.